-Fulfillment centers, also known as 3PLs provide a great option to expand your fulfillment capabilities.
-If you’re running a Shopify store and are looking for a simple fulfillment service, ShipHero Fulfillment provides an easy outsourced fulfillment option without the need to engage with a 3PL directly.
+Fulfillment centers, also known as 3PLs, provide a great option to expand your fulfillment capabilities.
+ShipHero Fulfillment provides an easy outsourced fulfillment option without the need to engage with a 3PL directly if you’re running a Shopify store and are looking for simple fulfillment services.

-Online shopping has made it easier than ever to find the products they want at the best price.
-As brick-and-mortar stores slowly fade into the background, ecommerce stores are taking advantage of nearly limitless scalability and a worldwide customer base.
+Online shopping has made it easier than ever for consumers to find the products they want at the best price.
+As brick-and-mortar stores slowly fade into the background, eCommerce stores are taking advantage of nearly limitless scalability and a worldwide customer base.

 In this article, we’ll explore fulfillment centers as a convenient option for online merchants.
-You’ll learn what a fulfillment center is, how it compares to warehousing, and the specific benefits of using a fulfillment center.
-We’ll also provide you with helpful tips for choosing the right fulfillment center for your business.
+You’ll learn what a fulfillment center is, how it compares to warehousing and the specific benefits of using a fulfillment center.
+We’ll also provide helpful tips for choosing the right fulfillment center for your business.
 Another option if you’re looking to outsource your shipping is to use a fulfillment service, a new option for using a fulfillment platform to manage and ship your orders without engaging with a fulfillment center directly.
-We’ll be adding an article that details more about this and how you could use it directly with your Shopify store soon.
+We’ll add an article that details more about this and how you could use Shopify store fulfillment.

 What is a Fulfillment Center?

 A fulfillment center is a location, typically a large building, that fulfills eCommerce retail orders.
 A fulfillment center handles the entire order process, from picking and packing to shipping.